 Turn the HVAC system back on and write down the date so you know the next time you should change your AC filter.
 Set a monthly reminder in your phone’s calendar so you don’t forget.

 If you check your AC filter periodically throughout the month and notice it’s damp or dirty, install a new one, even if it hasn’t been a full month.
-If you have any questions or concerns about your HVAC filter, give Climate Control Heating & Air Conditioning a call at 706-405-4796.
+If you have any questions or concerns about your HVAC filter, give Climate Control Heating & Air Conditioning a call today.
 Our knowledgeable service technicians are happy to assist you.